Sunday, November 3, 2024

 Plot- Seok-woo (Gong Yoo) is a business man in Seoul, who has little time for his daughter, Soo-ahn (Kim Su-an).
 After he misses a singing performance of hers and accidentally buys her the same gift for her birthday that he has bought her previously, he begrudgingly agrees to take her to see her mother (his either ex or estranged wife) in Busan.
 They and others board the train the next day, and as it is about to depart the station, an ill woman runs onto the train.
 The woman becomes a zombie, and soon most of the passengers on the train are too.

 Short review- though this wasn't the only non American film I watched this October, it was the only one not in English and I'm a bit of ashamed of myself for being remiss in not including more international fare especially as Japanese and Korean horror is normally very good.
 This film is great (I was on a really good run this day as I started with The Babadook and this was film two on a day of five straight up brilliant films).
-This was the most action of the films I watched as there is a lot of running from the fast zombies, and fighting the fast zombies- especially from Ma Dong-soek (or Don Lee as he is also known) who steals the film in one of the supporting roles.
+This was the most action-y of the films I watched as there is a lot of running from the fast zombies, and fighting the fast zombies- especially from Ma Dong-soek (or Don Lee as he is also known) who steals the film in one of the supporting roles.
 I'm normally a slow zombie not fast zombie person, so good work by this film in getting me onboard with the fast ones.

 New to me or not- new to me and would absolutely rewatch as it was fun.